mamarjan/gff3-pltools/README.md

 ### gff3-ffetch utility

-Currently this utility supports only filtering a file, based on a filtering expression.
+This utility supports filtering a file, with GFF3 and GTF input and output, and JSON and table output.
 For example, you can use the following command to filter out records with a CDS feature from a GFF3 file:

 ```sh
     gff3-ffetch --filter field:feature:equals:CDS path-to-file.gff3